gaoshengqiao/Online-gamble-or-loan-Junkie-from-JieShe/README.md

 See script step1.figure prase based on KIMI.py

 ### Analysis:
+After a few analyses, the "Gambling_features.csv" file is the behavioral characteristics of gambling dogs, and the "Figure_contents.csv" is the gender and debt statistics of gambling dogs and loan dogs.
-For some analysis, see the script step2.data cleaning and plot.py
+See the script step2.data cleaning and plot.py